New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Some consequences and applications of our results

-It is then enough to consider a topologically compatible probability $m$ given by the main theorem for the compact $P$ equipped with $D$.
-It is invariant under maps $\lambda \mapsto \varphi (\lambda)$ where $\varphi$ is an isometry of $K$.
-Moreover, one easily verifies that this measure is invariant under well defined partial translations of $P$.
+It is then enough to consider a metrically compatible probability $m$ given by the main theorem for the compact $P$ endowed with $D$.
+It is invariant by partial maps $\lambda \mapsto \varphi_{*} (\lambda)$ where $\varphi$ is an isometry of $K$.
+Moreover, one can easily check that this measure is invariant under well defined partial translations of $P$. \begin{theorem} Let $K$ be a compact metric space, and $M(K)$ be the set of probabilities defined on Borel subsets of $K$, endowed with the weak-$*$ topology.
+There is a probability $m$ on $M(K)$ which is invariant under the partial maps $\lambda \mapsto \varphi_{*} (\lambda)$ defined on weak-$*$ opens where $\varphi$ is an isometry of $K$. \end{theorem}

+The previous definition of a relevant probability on the space of probabilities on a compact set can appear to be very abstract.
+Actually, we can give us a concrete representation of what it is.

+Imagine a technical process consisting in a machine throwing exactly the same mass of dust in Petri dishes, but with a random distribution.
+Each distribution of dust can be modelled by a probability on the compact Petri dish, and we need a probability on the space of dust distributions to model this experiment.
+Our measure can be used.